SavoLabs/posh-secrets-scan/readme.md

 | ConfigFile | The path to the `Rules` file | ☐ | `String` | `./.secrets-scan.json` |
 | Quiet | If provided, no output will be logged | ☐ | `Switch` | `false` |

+### Scanning

+Scanning will happen recursivly through the specified `Path`.
+It will scan all files, including files within hidden folders, and hidden files.

+Additionally, if `git` is found within the `$ENV:PATH`, an attempt to get commit history logs for the last 4 commits, and those diffs will be scanned.

+Voilations that are found within the commit history will be identified by having `[Commit]` and the commit `SHA Hash`.
+An example can be found below under [Allowed](#allowed).

 ### Violations

 The `exit code` of the script will be `0` for success, or it will be the count of the number of `Violations` found.
 The script will output the full path of the files that have violations, and the matching violation. `Warnings` will not change the `exit code`.